 CE 2220.
 Introduction to the Mechanics of Solids.
 3 Credits.

 Stress and strain, axial load problems, torsion, shear force and bending moment, pure bending of beams, shearing stresses in beams, compound stresses, analysis of plane stress and plane strain, combined stresses, deflection of beams, statically indeterminate problems, columns, energy methods.
-Prerequisite: APSC 2057, APSC 2113.
+Prerequisites: APSC 2057 and APSC 2113.
+(Fall, Every Year).